 Holidays in Mykonos

-In Mykonos, you can have your dream luxury holiday in its many villas, luxury hotels, gourmet restaurants and extravagant bars.
-Shopping lovers will also find a mix of designers’ stores, high-end fashion stores and exclusive boutiques.
+In Mykonos, you can have your dream luxury holiday in its many villas, luxury hotels, gourmet restaurants, and extravagant bars.
+Shopping lovers will also find a mix of designers’ and high-end fashion stores, as well as exclusive boutiques.

 Mykonos is not, however, just a party island or a big-budget getaway.
 The lively atmosphere of the island, as well as its numerous beautiful beaches, will charm you straight away.
 We also suggest that you explore the classy Mykonos Town (Chora), as well as the island’s picturesque settlements.